-The Company has a shareholder approved "rolling" stock option plan (the "Plan") in compliance with TSX-V policies.
-Under the Plan the maximum number of shares reserved for issuance may not exceed 10% of the total number of issued and outstanding common shares at the time of granting.
+The Company has a shareholder-approved "rolling" stock option plan (the "Plan") in compliance with NASDAQ policies.
+Under the Plan the maximum number of shares reserved for issuance may not exceed 15% of the total number of issued and outstanding common shares on a fully diluted basis at the time of granting.
 The exercise price of each stock option shall not be less than the market price of the Company's stock at the date of grant, less a discount of up to 25%.
 Options can have a maximum term of ten years and typically terminate 90 days following the termination of the optionee's employment or engagement, except in the case of retirement or death.
 Vesting of options is at the discretion of the Board of Directors at the time the options are granted.

-A summary of the Company's stock option activity is as follows:
+A summary of the Company's stock option activity at December 31, 2021 is as follows: